The Grey Fox

 The Grey Fox is a 1982 Canadian biographical Western film directed by Phillip Borsos and written by John Hunter.
 It is based on the true story of Bill Miner, an American stagecoach robber who staged his first Canadian train robbery on 10 September 1904.
 The film stars Richard Farnsworth as Miner.
 The cast also features Jackie Burroughs, Ken Pogue, Wayne Robson, Gary Reineke and Timothy Webber.

 Plot

 Stagecoach robber Bill Miner is caught and sent to prison for 33 years.
 He is finally released in 1901.
 He wanders around, a man out of place in the new century, until he sees one of the first films, The Great Train Robbery, and is inspired to copy it in real life.
 After a couple of unsuccessful attempts, he successfully robs a train and hides from the law in a mining town in British Columbia, becoming a respectable resident.
 There, he meets and falls in love with early feminist and photographer Katherine Flynn.
 He considers settling down with her, but one last robbery proves to be his downfall.
 True to his nickname, the Grey Fox escapes from prison as the ending credits start.

 Cast

 Production

+Phillip Borsos first learned about Bill Miner as a teenager and wanted to adapt Miner's life into film; The Grey Fox was the first feature-length narrative film directed by Borsos.
+Harry Dean Stanton was originally planned to star as Miner and ads were taken out featuring him as Miner.
+However, he withdrew from the production in order to star in One from the Heart and Richard Farnsworth was selected to replace him.